TheNamlessGuy/NamBot/Nambot/src/nambot/commands/custom/Specification.md

 ## Built in functions
 ### if
 The if statement is very simple.
-It starts the function call with a boolean operation, followed by one or several expressions (separated by `;`) which will be executed if the boolean operation is true.
+It starts the function call with a boolean operation, followed by one or several expressions which will be executed if the boolean operation is true.
 After that segment there is room for an optional "else"-expression list, which will be executed if the boolean operation is false.

 #### Structure